Placental expulsion: Manual placenta removal

 Manual placenta removal is the evacuation of the placenta from the uterus by hand.
 It is usually carried out under anesthesia or more rarely, under sedation and analgesia.
-A hand is inserted through the vagina into the uterine cavity and the placenta is detached from the uterine wall and then removed manually.
+A hand is inserted through the vagina and cervix into the uterine cavity and the placenta is detached from the uterine wall and then removed manually.
 A placenta that does not separate easily from the uterine surface indicates the presence of placenta accreta.

 Efficacy of active management

 A Cochrane database study suggests that blood loss and the risk of postpartum bleeding will be reduced in women offered active management of the third stage of labour.
-A summary of the Cochrane study came to the results that active management of the third stage of labour, consisting of controlled cord traction, early cord clamping plus drainage, and a prophylactic oxytocic agent, reduced postpartum haemorrhage by 500 or 1000 mL or greater, as well as related morbidities including mean blood loss, incidences of postpartum haemoglobin becoming less than 9 g/dL, blood transfusion, need for supplemental iron postpartum, and length of third stage of labour.
+A summary of the Cochrane study came to the results that active management of the third stage of labour, consisting of controlled cord traction, early cord clamping plus drainage, and a prophylactic oxytocic agent, reduced postpartum haemorrhage by 500 or 1000 mL or greater.
+It also reduced later morbidities including profuse blood loss, incidences of postpartum haemoglobin becoming less than 9 g/dL, blood transfusion, need for supplemental iron postpartum and length of third stage of labour.
 Although active management increased adverse effects such as nausea, vomiting, and headache, women were less likely to be dissatisfied.

 Retained placenta

-A retained placenta is a placenta that doesn't undergo expulsion within a normal time limit.
+A retained placenta is a placenta that does not undergo expulsion within a normal time limit.
 Risks of retained placenta include hemorrhage and infection.
-If the placenta fails to deliver in 30 minutes in a hospital environment, manual extraction may be required if heavy ongoing bleeding occurs, and very rarely a curettage is necessary to ensure that no remnants of the placenta remain (in conditions with very adherent placenta, placenta accreta).
+If the placenta fails to deliver in 30 minutes in a hospital environment, manual extraction may be required if heavy ongoing bleeding occurs.
+Very rarely, a curettage is necessary to ensure that no remnants of the placenta remain (in conditions with very adherent placenta, placenta accreta).
 However, in birth centers and attended home birth environments, it is common for licensed care providers to wait for the placenta's birth up to 2 hours in some instances.

 Non-humans

 In most mammalian species, the mother bites through the cord and consumes the placenta, primarily for the benefit of prostaglandin on the uterus after birth.
 This is known as placentophagy.
 However, it has been observed in zoology that chimpanzees apply themselves to nurturing their offspring, and keep the fetus, cord, and placenta intact until the cord dries and detaches the next day.

 The placenta exists in most mammals and some reptiles.
-It is probably polyphyletic, having arisen separately in evolution rather than being inherited from one distant common ancestor.
+It is likely polyphyletic, having arisen separately in evolution rather than being inherited from one distant common ancestor.

 Studies on pigs indicate that the duration of placenta expulsion increases significantly with increased duration of farrowing.